vukanovics/seminar-work-web-app/README.md

 ## Requirements
 You will need [Rust](https://www.rust-lang.org/tools/install) and Cargo, the official Rust package manager, which should come with Rust.

+NOTE: This project uses the nightly and not the stable Rust version.

 You will also need a SQL database server, like for example [MariaDB](https://mariadb.org/).
 Finally, you will need [Git](https://git-scm.com/) to download this project (or you can click Code->Download Zip above).